Expressions, Variables & Constants

-It’s entirely possible to write individual instructions to tell a computer what to do, but it would be immensely time-consuming and tedious for all but the simplest programs.
-After all, most computer programs aim to do much more than simple math — computer programs let you surf the Internet, manipulate images, and chat with your friends.
+It’s entirely possible to write individual instructions to tell a computer what to do, but for all but the simplest programs, it would be immensely time-consuming and tedious.
+This is because most computer programs aim to do much more than simple math — computer programs let you surf the Internet, manipulate images, and chat with your friends.

 Instead of writing individual instructions, you write source code (or just code) in a specific programming language, which in your case will be Swift.
 This code is put through a computer program called a compiler, which converts the code into those small machine instructions the CPU knows how to execute.
 Each line of code you write will turn into many instructions — some lines could end up being tens of instructions!

 As you know by now, numbers are a computer’s bread and butter, the fundamental basis of everything it does.
 Whatever information you send to the compiler will eventually become a number.
 For example, each character within a block of text is represented by a number.
-You’ll learn more about this in Chapter 2, “Types & Operations”, which delves into types, including strings, the computer term for a text block.
+You’ll learn more about this in Chapter 2, which delves into types including strings, the computer term for a block of text.

 Images are no exception.
 In a computer, each image is also represented by a series of numbers.
-An image consists of thousands or millions of picture elements called pixels, where each pixel is a solid color.
-If you look closely at your computer screen, you can make out these blocks.
-That is unless you have a particularly high-resolution display with incredibly small pixels!
+An image is split into many thousands, or even millions, of picture elements called pixels, where each pixel is a solid color.
+If you look closely at your computer screen, you may be able to make out these blocks.
+That is unless you have a particularly high-resolution display where the pixels are incredibly small!
 Each of these solid color pixels is usually represented by three numbers: one for the amount of red, one for the amount of green and one for the amount of blue.
 For example, an entirely red pixel would be 100% red, 0% green and 0% blue.